Desegregation: The Leaders

 Richard E. Shands

 Richard Eppes Shands was born in 1897 in Washington, D.C.
-He graduated from Western High School and, during World War I, served as an officer in the U.S. Navy.
-Mr. Shands studied law at the University of Virginia and George Washington University, and was a practicing attorney in Washington, D.C., for nearly 60 years.
-At the time of his appointment to the School Board, Mr. Shands lived in McLean.
-At various times, Richard Shands served as the president of the McLean Lions Club, president of the National Capital Area Chapter of the Boy Scouts of America, and president of the Fairfax County Chamber of Commerce.
+He graduated from Western High School.
+During World War I, he served as an officer in the U.S. Navy.
+Shands studied law at the University of Virginia and George Washington University, and was a practicing attorney in Washington, D.C., for nearly 60 years.
+At the time of his appointment to the School Board, Shands lived in McLean.
+At various times, Shands served as the president of the McLean Lions Club, president of the National Capital Area Chapter of the Boy Scouts of America, and president of the Fairfax County Chamber of Commerce.

 February 1956